HacKanCuBa/blake2signer/docs/docs/security.md

 # Security

 This project takes security very seriously.
-If you ever find a vulnerability, please [get in touch](https://hackan.net) ASAP and/or [open an issue](https://gitlab.com/hackancuba/blake2signer/-/issues) unless disclosure is harmful.
+If you ever find a vulnerability, please [get in touch](https://hackan.net) ASAP and/or [open an issue](https://gitlab.com/hackancuba/blake2signer/-/issues) unless disclosure is harmful (make sure to check the *confidential* checkbox).

 ## Improving security